-Students desiring to enroll in the teaching internship program (EDU 405, 406, 407) must apply no later than the end of the third full week of classes of the semester preceding the proposed internship.
-Students must have met all criteria of acceptance and have been admitted into the professional education program before applying to enter the internship program.
+The teaching internship program at the University consists of a full semester in the schools.
+Students desiring to enroll in the teaching internship program (EDU 405, 406, 407, 411, 412) must apply no later than the end of the third full week of classes of the semester preceding the proposed internship.
+Students must have met all criteria of acceptance and have been admitted into the professional education program before applying to enter the internship program, and have taken and passed the professional portion of the Florida Teacher Certification Examination.